alecmuffett/draft-muffett-end-to-end-secure-messaging/draft-muffett-end-to-end-secure-messaging-01.md

 Similarly WhatsApp
 provides each participant
-with a "verifiable security QR code" and "security code change notifiations", but these codes do not "leak" the number of "WhatsApp For Web" clients which are bound to that phone.
+with a "verifiable security QR code" and "security code change notifications", but these codes do not "leak" the number of "WhatsApp For Web" clients which are bound to that phone.

-For any given platform
-participant-client metadata
+Participant-client information
 of this kind
-**MAY** be,
+**MAY** be
-a private aspect
+a highly private aspect
-of that participant's TCB.
+of that participant's TCB,
+and **SHOULD** be treated
+sensitively by platforms.

 # Examples of PCASM